vishal-keshav/DeepSea-PlusPlus/README.md

-# DeepSea-
+# DeepSea++

-A deeplearning framework developed in C++ for faster inference on CPU
+A deep-learning framework developed in C++ for on device training and light weight faster inference.